IImpaq/atlas/README.md

 ## ⚠️ Disclaimer

-This project is highly unstable, work in progress and may & will things.
+This project is highly unstable, work in progress and may & will break things.
 Use at your own risk.